 "Of course.
 Sorry, Felix."
 He straightened his posture.
 Mia smiled a bit awkwardly.

 "That's...confidential," he replied, averting his eyes.
-He supposed it wasn't like nobody would notice his ten-year absence, though.
+He supposed it wasn't like nobody would notice his seven-year absence, though.
 At least the other Adepts, excluding Piers, made an attempt to meet up every so often.
+It was as if the two of them had simply dropped off the edge of Gaia Falls.

 And that actually brought up another question about the other man in front of her.
 "And why did you leave for so long, as well?"
 She pointed an accusing finger at the Lemurian.